Children's Express: Aftermath

-The Indianapolis bureau split from Children's Express in 1999 and began operating as Y-Press.
+The Indianapolis bureau split from Children's Express in 1999 and began operating as Y-Press, which continued operations until 2012.
 After Children's Express folded, two of the other bureaus also evolved into independent youth news organizations.
-The New York bureau became known as Children's Pressline, while the Marquette group continued on as 8-18 Media.
+The New York bureau became known as Children's Pressline (which closed in 2010), while the Marquette group continued on as 8-18 Media.

 The UK Children's Express, which was run and funded separately, continued on under the CE name.
 On January 30, 2007, the organization changed its name to Headliners.